daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 ### Step 1

-Run the code below to setup `daytona` server
+Run the code below to set up the `daytona` server.

 ```bash
 daytona server
 ```

-Your output should be similar to the screenshot below
+Your output should be similar to the screenshot below.

 ![screenshot of running daytona server](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_1.jpg)

-Choose "yes" and should see similar output in the screenshot below
+Choose "yes" and you should see a similar output in the screenshot below.

 ![screenshot of successfully running daytona](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_2.jpg)

 ### Step 2

-Run the command below to add your git provider if you haven't set up one
+Run the command below to add your git provider if you haven't set one up before.

 ```bash
 daytona git provider add
 ```

 Follow the prompts after running the command to set up your provider.
-In our case it's GitHub
+In our case it's GitHub.

 ### Step 3

-Run this command in terminal to add your preferred IDE.
+Run this command in the terminal to add your preferred IDE.

 ```bash
 daytona ide